 What is the correct way to size an air conditioner in Canada?

-The correct method is to complete a Heat Loss and Heat Gain Calculation.
-This engineering analysis is required under Canadaโs Building Codes for heating equipment and follows the same principles needed for cooling.
+The only accurate method is a Heat Loss and Heat Gain Calculation based on the CSA F280 standard.
+This engineering analysis is a requirement under Canadian Building Codes for heating and follows the same rigorous principles for cooling to ensure system longevity and efficiency.

-What happens if an AC is too big?
+What happens if an AC is too big for my house?

 What happens if an AC is too small?

-Why do some websites offer size charts if they are wrong?
+Why do some websites offer AC size charts if they are inaccurate?

 Can any contractor perform a heat loss and heat gain calculation?

 Only properly trained contractors can accurately complete this assessment.
-It requires proper measurements, software tools and an understanding of building science.
+It requires precise measurements, specialized software tools, and a deep understanding of building science to ensure the equipment matches the home’s specific needs.

 Want to learn more about air conditioners?
 Be sure to visit our Ultimate Air Conditioning Guide.